-- The PLSA supports the proposal to address the discrimination found in the McCloud and Sargeant cases by extending the underpin to younger scheme members with the underpin period applying from the 1st April 2015 to the 31st March 2022. - We believe the plan to implement a two-stage underpin process is practical and in line with the stated policy intentions. - The proposal to include information about the underpin in members' annual benefit statements is sensible.
+- The PLSA supports the Government's proposal to address the discrimination found in the McCloud and Sargeant cases by extending the underpin to younger scheme members with the underpin period applying from the 1st April 2014 to the 31st March 2022. - We believe the Government's plan to implement a two-stage underpin process is practical and in line with the stated policy intentions. - The proposal to include information about the underpin in members' annual benefit statements is sensible.
 Consistency for members across the LGPS will be key and so we welcome plans to ask the Scheme Advisory Board (SAB) to develop a standardised approach to how this information will be communicated. - Implementing these changes will present a significant challenge to funds and their administrators given the number of members who could be potentially impacted.
-A substantial number of pension records will need to be updated, while benefit calculations relating to members who have left the scheme since 2014 will need to be reviewed.
-This will be a very large undertaking, particularly at a time where pension administrators are already stretched, due to the impact of Covid-19 and an increasing workload resulting from GMP rectification, as well as projects to improve their data and systems. - Gathering the necessary data in order to calculate the underpin will also be a challenge for both administrators and employers.
-There is a risk that employers may not hold the necessary data if the employment records are missing or incomplete, while some employers might have also exited the scheme in the relevant period. - Members have advised us that implementing the changes could take from 12 to over 24 months, due to the amount of resource they have to dedicate to implementing such large scale changes alongside their necessary functions.
-It is therefore important that administering authorities are given enough time to implement the proposals to ensure that their other tasks, such as benefit payments, do not suffer as a result. - While the PLSA understands the reasons why the Scottish Public Pensions Agency (SPPA) has proposed an additional 12 month period for members to decide whether to elect to aggregate previous periods of LGPS membership, given the complexity of the changes, we are concerned that this period may not be sufficient for members to undertake the actions necessary to come to a decision over aggregation.
-Almost 40% of the PLSA LGPS members in a survey stated that this process would take over a year.
-Rather, we recommend administrative authorities should be given the discretion to extend this 12 month period.

-Standardised guidance will be vital in ensuring consistency in how the changes are implemented across the LGPS.
-We urge the SPPA and the Scheme Advisory Board (SAB) to develop guidance for administrators on: how they should approach case prioritisation; how to treat member queries; on standard communications to members; and on what should be done in the event that administrators cannot collect all of the data needed to do the calculations.
+A substantial number of pension records will need to be updated while benefit calculations relating to members who have left the scheme since 2014 will need to be reviewed.
+This will be a very large undertaking, particularly at a time where pension administrators are already stretched due to the impact of Covid-19 and an increasing workload resulting from GMP rectification as well as projects to improve their data and systems. - Gathering the necessary data in order to calculate the underpin will also be a challenge for both administrators and employers.
+While there is a risk that employers may not hold the necessary data if the employment records are missing or incomplete, while some employers might have exited the scheme in the relevant period. - Members have advised us that implementing the changes could take from 12 to over 24 months due to the amount of resource they have to dedicate to implementing such large scale changes alongside their necessary functions, it is therefore important that administering authorities are given enough time to implement the proposals to ensure that their other tasks, such as benefit payments, do not suffer as a result. - While the PLSA understands the reasons why the Government has proposed an additional 12 month period for members to elect to aggregate previous periods of LGPS membership, given the complexity of the changes we are concerned that this period is may not be sufficient for members to undertake the actions necessary to come to the decision, while almost 40% of the PLSA LGPS members stated that this process would take over a year.
+Rather, we recommend administrative authorities should be given the discretion to extend this 12 month period. - Standardised guidance will be vital in ensuring consistency in how the changes are implemented across the LGPS.
+We urge the Government and the Scheme Advisory Board (SAB) to develop guidance for administrators regarding issues including how they should approach case prioritisation, how to treat member queries, for standard communications to members and what should be done in the event that they cannot collect all of the data needed to do the calculations.
 This will be particularly important to ensure fair outcomes for members and their survivors.